tork-a/roomblock/README.md

 $ dd bs=4M if=ubuntu-16.04-preinstalled-server-armhf+raspi3.img of=<dev file of your SD card>
 ```

 The Ubuntu image for Pi3 is not official one, but it works anyway.

-You
+You need to edit config.txt as mentioned in the section "Booting the official Pi 2 image on the Pi 3", or it doen't boot up after apt upgrade.

-may see internal WiFi (wlan0) is recognized by `ifconfig` as:
+You may see internal WiFi (wlan0) is recognized by `ifconfig` as:

 ```
 $ ifconfig -a